don1138/vs-code-ap-title-style/README.md

 # Transform to AP Title Style

-A VS Code extension to format selected text in the Article Title style specified by the Associated Press Style Guide.
+A VS Code extension that formats selected text into the Article Title style according to the Associated Press Style Guide.

 ## Features